shubmane-embedded/MAKEFILE_EXAMPLE/README.md

 # Makefile_Example
-Contains an example of Makefile
+Contains an example of Makefile for C language folder hierarchy.